BralinGar/DatasetBuilder/README.md

 > If using more than one training video, repeat the find_bb.py program and then the tracking.py program with the video file name

-- Once complete you should have a list of xml files along with a list of jpg files in different directories, these files can be uploaded to google drive to follow to training of a tensorflow model utilizing the [Object Detection with TensorFlow Lite Model Maker](https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/tutorials/model_maker_object_detection.ipynb)
+- Once complete you should have a list of xml files along with a list of jpg files in different directories.
+These files can be uploaded to google drive to train a tensorflow model utilizing the [Object Detection with TensorFlow Lite Model Maker](https://colab.research.google.com/github/tensorflow/tensorflow/blob/master/tensorflow/lite/g3doc/tutorials/model_maker_object_detection.ipynb)

 ## Acknowledgements